How to get a certificate of origin?

-- Have documentation proving the place of manufacture of the goods and, in some cases, the age of the manufacturer.
+- Have documentation that proves the place of manufacture of the merchandise and, in some cases, the years of experience of the manufacturer.

-The applicant must provide the Chamber of Commerce with the following documentation:
+The applicant must provide the Chamber of Commerce with the following documentation:- brands

 - Numbering